cj-cloud2/java_tdd/assignments/mockito/010 dooAnswer(...).when(...).md

 # doAnswer(...).when(...)

-The `doAnswer().when()` method in Mockito is a powerful stubbing technique that allows you to define custom behavior for mocked methods, providing far more flexibility than simple return values or exceptions.[^1]
+The `doAnswer().when()` method in Mockito is a powerful stubbing technique that allows you to define custom behavior for mocked methods, providing far more flexibility than simple return values or exceptions.

 ## Core Functionality